F5Networks/f5-ansible-f5os/ansible_collections/f5networks/f5os/README.md

 # F5OS Collection for Ansible

-A collection focusing on managing F5 OS devices through API.
+A collection focusing on managing F5 OS devices through an API.
 The collection includes key imperative modules for managing Velos chassis and rSeries platform lifecycles as well as F5OS tenant and partition management.

 ## Requirements